Seanlimzl/Neighbourhood-Recommendation-Engine_Programming-for-Data-Science/README.md

 Elizabeth STEPTON, Joshua VARGAS, Sean LIM, NING Xinran

 ## About this project
-This project aims to help people find the best value neighbourhood in Singapore for them to search property, with the factors they care about.
+This project aimed to help people find the best value neighbourhood in Singapore via a Streamlit app that lets users enter their own unique priorities across neighborhood features like amenities, nature, access to transport, and travel times.
+I lead data collection especially for travel time data, testing and integrating options like Google Maps, MapBox, OpenStreetMap, Singapore's own national mapping service OneMap, with a focus on balancing accuracy and cost.
+I learnt the intricacies of mapping services (routing, distance, time), bulk API querying, and how to work with geographic data in Python, GeoPandas.

 ## Dependencies
 The Jupyter Notebook `Dependencies.ipynb` includes pip install commands for each of the dependencies.
 However, `fiona` requires a working installation of GDAL on the computer where the Python kernel is installed.
 GDAL is a translator library for geospatial data formats and can be downloaded [here](https://gdal.org).